 Quality of apprenticeship training is based on the continuous development and modernisation of training contents to economic and technological developments as well as the training of IVET and CVET trainers.
-Standards for apprenticeship-leave exams are checked by the clearing office set up in the Ministry of Economy.
+Standards for apprenticeship-leave exams are checked by the clearing office set up in the ministry of economy.
 In 2013 the Quality Management in Apprenticeship (Qualitätsmanagement Lehrlingsausbildung, QML) initiative was launched; it builds on a set of annually evaluated indicators.
 The part-time vocational schools have with QIBB, the VET Quality Initiative, their own quality management system.

 Quality assurance in Denmark is primarily based on internal evaluation (self-assessment), and even though the Ministry of Education may inspect VET providers, this is only done in cases where grave problems have been diagnosed.
 Reporting to the Ministry is furthermore only required – in line with the principle of deregulation – on six basic criteria or indicators, which are all outcome-oriented: